How to sell cookies online and make your passion into a real business

 Make sure your cookies have a unique selling point (USP).
 This could be anything from using organic ingredients to crafting beautifully designed and decorated cookies for weddings or events.

-2. Build your brand and set pricing
+2. Build your brand

 Next, it’s time to build a strong brand that stands out in the online market.

-Start by choosing a name that clearly reflects your cookies or the special touch you bring to them.
+If you don’t have one already, choose a name that clearly reflects your cookies or the special touch you bring to them.
 For example, if you bake gluten-free cookies, consider names like Gluten-Free Goodies or Cookie Bliss.
 Keep it simple, easy to remember, and relevant to your target audience.

 Next, design a logo that aligns with your brand’s personality.
 You don’t need to hire a professional designer – tools like Hostinger Logo Maker let you create a simple logo with icons like cookies, rolling pins, or even a whisk to emphasize the homemade feel.
 Make sure your logo looks good on your website, packaging, and social media.